Gateway Management

 - Priority-based switching: The order of interfaces is user-defined, allowing control over which connection is preferred.

-- High availability: The gateway remains online as long as at least one interface is active; it only goes offline when all enabled interfaces lose connectivity.
+- High availability: The gateway remains online as long as at least one interface is active.
+It only goes offline when all enabled interfaces lose connectivity.

-Network interfaces are configured per gateway.
+- Network interfaces are configured per gateway.
 However, to streamline the process and apply settings in bulk, you can use the Synchronize Network Interface Settings feature.

 Interface Priority